 Have you seen this operating in your organization?
 What did you do?

-Dr. Marla Gottschalk is an Industrial/Organizational Psychologist who starts conversations about work and organizations at the Gapingvoid Culture Design Group.
+Dr. Marla Gottschalk is an Industrial/Organizational Psychologist who starts conversations about work life core stability.
 She also writes as an Influencer at LinkedIn.

 You know — the plan that is implemented after “Plan A” goes down in a fiery ball of flames.
 I can thank my first two bosses for that perspective.
 Starting out in customer research, “Plan B” was certainly a lesson I learned rather quickly.
 Samples were never how I envisioned them.
 Implementation was never perfect, and the results that followed?
 There was always some sort of surprise — a “twist” so to speak.

 So, how do we handle the imperfections that are the reality of our work lives — and how do leaders help us to face the challenges that inevitably occur?
 In these dynamic and unpredictable times, that is one question of the moment.
 The answer?
 This may in part relate to the level of positivity that our leaders possess and the behaviors they model for us each and every day.
 My first supervisor, for example, never flinched when a concern was raised.
 She simply listened and helped me work through the issues confidently.
 No drama.
 No Yelling.
 No disrespect.

 As it turns out, a leader’s expression of positivity (that all will be well) could be one key to the psychological well-being of their followers — and the performance outcomes which follow.
 (A clear expression of hope and resilience, for example.)
 Recent research examining the construct of leader Psychological Capital, is elucidating the power of this connection.

 Psychological Capital (PsyCap) is construct composed of four well researched psychological resources (the HERO resources) as follows: